mitchallen/richmond/README.md

 The __uri__ would be in a form like this: mongodb://HOST:PORT/DATABASE

-This is a wrapper for Mongoose.createConnection.
+This is a wrapper for __Mongoose.createConnection__.
 See their documentation for more option parameters.

 #### Usage